MANAGE User Guide

 Rights

 This section lets the user review the video's distribution rights as configured for the Source that the video belongs.
-The rights for the Source is managed in the ACCOUNT tool.
+The rights profile for the Source is managed in the ACCOUNT tool.

 Uploading Videos

-Uploading videos from the MANAGE tool allows for the manual ingestion of videos as an alternative to a backend options such as MRSS feeds, servers, etc. Videos uploaded are validated, transcoded, and prepared for distribution.
+Uploading videos from the MANAGE tool allows for the manual ingestion of videos as an alternative to backend options such as MRSS feeds, servers, etc. Videos uploaded are validated, transcoded, and prepared for distribution.

 Single Video Upload